leepeony/storytelling-tutorial/README.md

-# storytelling-tutorial
+# Git Tutorial
 A repo for learning how to use Git and GitHub.
-We will be contributing to a story that will evolve as contributors make changes.

 ### <b>What you will learn:</b>
 - Using the command line